meilisearch/specifications/text/0118-search-api.md

 ##### 3.1.11.2. searchableAttributes

-As for `attributesToHighlight`, attributes not defined in the `searchableAttributes` index setting are also cropped if assigned to `attributesToCrop`.
+Attributes configured in `attributesToCrop` are cropped even if not present in the `searchableAttributes` index setting.

 ##### 3.1.11.3. stopWords